 Brothers and sisters, these are incredible statistics.

 In other words, Americans are spending more now for herbs than prescription drugs!
 That's a national paradigm shiftwhen the exception becomes the norm and the norm, the exception.

 For me, the "kicker" statement was made by Philadelphia physician Marc Micozzi.
 "What we call alternative medicine is traditional medicine for 80 percent of the world, and what we call traditional medicine is only a few centuries old" (p.35).

 What an eye-opening statement!
 Made by an M.D. too.

 There's one other issue that needs addressing before we move on.
-Current abuses
+Current abuses of

 By the way, what is allopathic medicine?